HiddenHarmsHub/comparison-interface/docs/configuration.md

 ---

 The appearance and behaviour of the comparative judgement software can be changed in several ways.
-This includes the option to change every piece of text that appears on the website including the labels on the buttons, allowing the interface to appear in a language other than its default of English.
+This includes the option to change all text that appears on the website including the labels on the buttons, allowing the interface to appear in a language other than its default of English.
 There are two levels of configuration files, the first is the language file and the second is the project file.
 In order to keep the project file small the language file contains all of the strings that are less likely to need changing if the interface will be in English.